samjcus/pragma_pragma_pragma/README.md

 ## Setup
 Current requirements:
 - C and Fortran compilers with OpenMP 3.0
-- Python interpreter (tested with 2.7.10)
+- Python interpreter (tested with 2.7.11)
 - MPI implementation (tested with OpenMPI 1.10.2)
-- mpi4py
+- mpi4py (tested with mpich 3.2.0)

 Compiler configs are set in include/compiler.inc